COUNTRY PROFILE & TRAVEL TIPS ON RWANDA IN EAST AFRICA

 Those opting to travel to Rwanda are required to comply with the rules and regulations laid down by the government.
 Read More

-Choosing the appropriate clothing to wear while on vacation ensures that you can move freely and are comfortable on your hikes and game drives.
+Choosing the appropriate clothing to wear while on vacation in Rwanda ensures that you can move freely and are comfortable on your hikes and game drives.
 Read More

 While it is always advisable to avoid dark alleys and deserted streets, and refrain from moving around at night, if you absolutely must travel, use a hired, reliable taxi or transfer service.
 At AfricanMecca Safaris, we can make the necessary arrangements to ensure your safety.
 If there are any public rallies, political gatherings, or street demonstrations going on in Kigali or in other towns, it is best to avoid them.
 Your tour representative will keep you informed of such scheduled events and their locations so you can plan your travel routes around them.
 If you do need any kind of assistance on the ground, you can contact your AfricanMecca Safaris customer care personnel at any time.